kognise/obsidian-aviation/FAR/Volume 2/E Airspace/0077 Safe, efficient use, and preservation of the navigable airspace.md

 ### §77.25   Applicability.

-\(a\) This subpart applies to any aeronautical study of a proposed construction or alteration for which notice to the FAA is required under §77.9.
+\(a\) This subpart applies to any aeronautical study of a proposed construction or alteration for which notice to the FAA is required under [[Volume 2/E Airspace/0077 Safe, efficient use, and preservation of the navigable airspace.md#§77.9   Construction or alteration requiring notice.|§77.9]].

 \(b\) The purpose of an aeronautical study is to determine whether the aeronautical effects of the specific proposal and, where appropriate, the cumulative impact resulting from the proposed construction or alteration when combined with the effects of other existing or proposed structures, would constitute a hazard to air navigation.